What are your short-term goals?

 An example of how to best answer this question for entry level candidates:

 "I am working to make the most of my remaining schooling by not only taking the classes required for my major, but also as many other 400 level elective courses as possible.
 This classroom experience, combined with my recent internship experience, has developed me to make an immediate contribution, which is my near term objective.
 After starting my new role, I plan to study for industry certification, with a goal to complete it within the first year of work.
 I would like to become the one of the best in my role in 2-3 years…"

 An example of how you should not answer this question:

 "Well, I'd be lying if I didn't say my goal is simply working for the weekend.
 My current job is such a pain that I cannot wait to get out of there by Friday at 5.
-That's why I'm looking, hoping that this job will be better than the crappy job I have now."
+That's why I'm looking, hoping that this job will be better than the terrible job I have now."